carstenjacobsen/misc/TEST.md

 # Demo Dapp
 The demo dapp implements the functionality of the service bus, and is used for both testing and demonstration of how to implement the agent.
-This demo dapp is for Rust developers, there will also be a Motoko demo dapp (date TBD);
+This demo dapp is for Rust developers, there will also be a Motoko demo dapp (release TBD);

 ## Backend
 The backend is very simple, the main purpose of the functions is to implement the agent.
 All communication with the service bus system goes through the agent.